gatsbyjs/gatsby/docs/docs/quick-start.md

 **Note**: this video uses `npx`, which is a tool to execute an npm package without first installing it.
 Running the command `npx gatsby new` is the same as running `gatsby new` after installing the gatsby-cli on your computer.

+### Install Node.js

+In order to execute the Gatsby CLI (command-line interface) you will need to have Node.js installed on your machine.
+Node.js comes with `npm` and `npx` pre-installed.

+To install node.js head over to the official webpage at https://nodejs.org/.
+You will need to install node 6.11.5 or later to run Gatsby.

 ### Install the Gatsby CLI.

 ```shell